-Rate Classification Price per kWh/Period Price per kWh/Period

-Period

-Residential

-Commercial

-Industrial

-Terms for System Supply Service

-Term: The Price and Terms stated on this Exhibit A will commence on the first Consumer meter read date after and continue until the first Consumer meter read date after , unless this ESA is sooner terminated in accordance with Article 4.2 of this ESA.

-Pricing: The price for All-Requirements Power Supply shall be as stated on this Exhibit A through Participating Consumers' meter read dates in .
-Prices shall be fixed for the entire length of such pricing period.
-Prices must include all adders and ancillary charges.
-However, the Competitive Supplier may offer price reductions to Participating Consumers at any time during the term of this ESA.
-The Municipality reserves the right to reject any bids in which, on the Start-Up Service Date, the Residential pricing would not be at least \$.001/kWh less than the approved Fixed Basic Service Rate in effect for residential consumers and the pricing for Commercial and Industrial consumers would not be at least \$.001/kWh less than the approved Fixed Basic Service Rate in effect for commercial consumers.
+Rate Classification Price per kWh/Period Price per kWh/Period Period Residential Commercial Industrial Terms for System Supply Service Term: The Price and Terms stated o meter read date after meter read date after read date after with Article 4.2 of this ESA. , unless this ESA is soon ner terminated in accordance Pricing: The price for All-Requirem through Participating Consumers' mbe fixed for the entire length of such ancillary charges.
+However, the Cor Participating Consumers at any time the right to reject any bids in which, would not be at least \$.001/kWh less residential consumers and the pricin at least \$.001/kWh less than the app consumers. eter read dates in Prices shall nclude all adders and orice reductions to The Municipality reserves the Residential pricing sic Service Rate in effect for rial consumers would not be Start-Up Service Date: All-requirem stated above as of Participating Con All enrollments must be submitted a sumer's first meter read dates after